Unlock the key to longevity in our free guide. DOWNLOAD NOW.

 Generally, the treadmill burns a lot of calories and provides an intense workout, but the risk of treadmill injuries is higher.

-Regular stationary bikes don’t burn as many calories per minute as treadmills, but there is potential to work out more, due to stationary bikes being low-impact exercise equipment.
+If you require a low-impact workout that’s gentle on your joints, a stationary bike is ideal.
 They also have a lower injury risk factor, so a stationary bike may be more suitable if you struggle with joint issues or require lower-impact exercise.

 Want the bike that gets you fittest, fastest?
-The CAROL Bike delivers the most effective cardio workout ever, and is proven to give you the benefits of a 45-minute run in as little as five minutes.
+For those seeking the most efficient workout, the CAROL Bike offers a revolutionary approach with its scientifically proven REHIT technology, delivering the benefits of a 45-minute run in as little as five minutes.

 Got a question?
 Let's book a call.